DataDog/documentation/content/en/metrics/nested_queries.md

 Any other functions not listed above cannot be combined with multilayer space aggregation.

-All space aggregators with the exception of percentile space aggregators have one argument, which is the tag key(s) you'd want to group by.
+All space aggregators with the exception of percentile space aggregators have one argument, which is the tag key(s) you want to group by.
 Percentile space aggregators require two arguments:
 - The arbitrary percentile pXX
 - The tag(s) to group by